tweaselORG/cli/README.md

 * `record-traffic`: Record the traffic of an Android or iOS app in HAR format.

   The app will be installed and started automatically on the device or emulator.
 Its traffic will be then recorded for the specified duration and saved as a HAR file at the end.
-You can either record the traffic of the entire system or only the specified app (default).
+You can either record the traffic of the entire system or only the specified app (default on Android, currently unsupported on iOS).

   The app can optionally be uninstalled automatically afterwards.